artchen/universal-search/README.md

 ## Production

-* Copy all files under `/dist` directory into your project.
+* Copy files under `/dist` directory into your project.
+For `.js` file, only copy the files with a suffix of the search service you are going to use.
 * Make sure you have jQuery loaded on your page.
 * Load the contents in `style.css` and `universal-search.js` on your page.
 * Enable a search service like the following examples:

 ### Google Custom Search

+Use `universal-search-google.js` or `universal-search-google.min.js`.

 ```javascript
 var customSearch;